Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

-where the sums run over all sets $S\subseteq E$ that contain a basis of $\sgraph$, i.e., $\subsgraph{S}$ contains a maximal pseudo-forest of $\sgraph$, and $\pc(S)+\lc(S)$ is the smallest number of pseudo-tree components plus loop-tree components that a maximal pseudo-forest contained in $S$ can have. \end{theorem} We will again apply Stanley's \Cref{thm:stanley} for zonotopes.
-For that we need a combinatorial understanding of $\g(\bJ)$, where the columns in the submatrix $\bJ$ of $\bD^T=[\bI \, |-(\bT^{-1}\bR)^T]$ are linearly independent, i.e., they correspond to independent sets $J$ in the dual signed graphic matroid and, therefore, correspond to subsets of edges $S=E\setminus J$ in the signed graph $\sgraph$ that contain a basis, i.e., a maximal pseudo-forest.
+with the minimum taken over all maximal pseudo-forests $\tilde{T}$ in $\sgraph$ contained in the spanning set $S$. \end{theorem} We will again apply Stanley's \Cref{thm:stanley} for zonotopes.
+For that we need a combinatorial understanding of $\g(\bJ)$, where the columns in the submatrix $\bJ$ of $\bD^{\top}=[\bI \, |-(\bT^{-1}\bR)^{\top}]$ are linearly independent.
+Recall that they correspond to independent sets $J$ in the dual signed graphic matroid.
+Hence they correspond to subsets of edges $S=E\setminus J$ in the signed graph $\sgraph$ that contain a basis, i.e., a maximal pseudo-forest. \begin{cor} A subset of columns $\bJ$ of $\bD^{\top}=[\bI \, |-(\bT^{-1}\bR)^{\top}]$ (as constructed above) is linearly independent if and only if the subset $\bS$ of columns in $\bA_\sgraph$ indexed by $S=E\setminus J$ is a spanning set, i.e., $S$ contains a maximal pseudo-tree in $\sgraph$.
+In this case,